 To combat this unfortunate confectionery addiction, I swim 1000m every weekday morning at 9am.
 If you call me before 9.30, the line won’t be great.
 My office is a custom built wooden affair perched at the top of my garden, with a large sundeck overlooking green fields.

 I have been married to Ali for 21 years, and have been recommended wedding photographer at our wedding venue, Stoke Park Club, for eleven of them.
 We have three gorgeous children, Will, Ted and Daisy, who keep me young and informed.

 At a wedding I’m relaxed, confident, and have been told I am an indispensable calming influence when everything is going everywhere.
 Amongst other things I carry a small sewing kit, some Waspeze for kids, and a supply of safety pins in my camera bag because I have seen what can happen at weddings…and have saved the day on many occasions.
 Dressing like a guest allows me to go for the most part unnoticed, and my pictures are all the more honest and intimate for it.
 I don’t wear all black, and I don’t wear trainers.

 I’m a wedding photographer because I get on with people, I’m relaxed and because it’s what I am best at.
 Look at my testimonials to see what other brides and grooms have said.

 That’s far too much about me.
 I’d love to hear about your wedding day.
 Email me today or give me a call on 07525 812560, my phone is always in my pocket.
-Even when I’m out running.
+Except when I’m swimming.